 - If you feel your pulse, start counting the beats in the following 15 seconds and multiply the number of beats by 4.

-How smartwatches and fitness bands measure heart rate?
+How do smartwatches and fitness bands measure heart rate?

 When the LED light on the device transmits the green lights into the red blood, our red blood absorbs the green lights and reflects the red lights while the PPG sensor tracks the number of heartbeats or heart rate per minute.

-Here is the simple way to understand how PPG sensors work.
+Here is a simple way to understand how PPG sensors work.

 Photoplethysmography (PPG) is a technology used for detecting the volume of blood flow in the pulse.
-When the heartbeats, more blood flows in the wrist which the Photoplethysmography (PPG) sensor easily detects the heartbeats or heart rate.
+When the heartbeats, more blood flows in the wrist, and the Photoplethysmography (PPG) sensor easily detects the heartbeats or heart rate.

 In addition, ECG (electrocardiogram) sensors have been used to measure heart rate and rhythm, but the ECG technology is relatively slightly heavier and cannot be used to detect heart rate when the body is moving.